Introduction

 These factors can make it difficult for people to accept the truth about the medications and the terminal illness and to make informed and compassionate choices for their loved ones.
 However, believing in this myth can have negative impacts on the quality of life and care of terminally ill patients, such as:

-• Unnecessary suffering: Overmedicating the patient can cause more harm than good, such as increasing their pain, , or .
+• Unnecessary suffering: Overmedicating the patient can cause more harm than good, such as increasing their pain, discomfort, or side effects.
 Some medications may also interact with each other or harm the illness.
-For example, some antidepressants may worsen fatigue or in patients with cancer.
-Some medications may also contribute to , which is a severe mental condition that can affect the patient’s well-being.
+For example, some antidepressants may worsen fatigue or nausea in patients with cancer.
+Some medications may also contribute to depression, which is a severe mental condition that can affect the patient’s well-being.

 • Reduced comfort: Refusing palliative care can deprive the patient of comfort and quality of life.
 Palliative care is a specialized form of care that focuses on relieving the symptoms and stress of a severe illness and improving the physical, emotional, and spiritual well-being of the patient and their family.
 Palliative care can help the patient manage their pain and other symptoms, communicate their wishes and preferences, and find meaning and peace in their final days.